How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 This distinction shapes entire soteriological frameworks differently across traditions.

-Orthodox theology emphasizes medical and mystical categories of healing and participation in divine life.
+Orthodox theology emphasises medical and mystical categories—healing and participation in divine life.
+While both traditions value legal metaphors in Scripture,

-While both traditions value legal metaphors in Scripture, Orthodoxy insists therapeutic and participatory models better capture biblical soteriology holistically.
+Orthodoxy insists that therapeutic and participatory models better capture biblical soteriology holistically.

 Instantaneous vs Progressive – Protestant imputation typically occurs instantaneously at conversion—believers receive full righteousness immediately upon faith.

-Orthodox theosis unfolds progressively throughout life, and eternally, believers grow in righteousness through ongoing participation in divine energies.
+Orthodox theosis unfolds progressively throughout life and eternally—believers grow in righteousness through ongoing participation in divine energies.

 Orthodox insists faith works through love (Galatians 5:6)—faith and love/works are inseparable in the salvation process.